WHY VISIT MUNICH

 - Hummel figurines;

-The main theatre of Munich is the Bayerische Staatsoper.
+The main theatre in Munich is the Bayerische Staatsoper.